 In 1902 the lease on the house was not renewed and the Manchester Clarionettes opened a new Clubhouse the following year near Handforth, some eight miles to the east.
 In 1936 the Handforth Clubhouse was replaced, in turn, by Valley House at Oversley Ford, some three miles to the south-west of Handforth.

-One of the earliest Clarion Houses to be opened by another socialist organisation was Nabs Farm in Roughlee Booth in Lancashire.
-The farm was rented in 1903 by the Nelson ILP, and probably following the example of Bucklow Hill, and possibly Handforth, was formally named a Clarion House:
+One of the earliest Clarion Houses to be opened by another socialist organisation was Nabs House in Roughlee Booth in Lancashire, a building in the Nabs Farm complex, and once the property of William Nabbs [sic] (1707-1787) the curate of Newchurch in Pendle.
+The house was rented in about 1903 by the Nelson ILP: and probably following the example of Bucklow Hill, and possibly other houses, was formally named a Clarion House:

-In 1912 the Nelson ILP built a successor to Nabs Farm in nearby Dimpenley Clough.
+In 1912 the Nelson ILP built a successor to Nabs House in nearby Jinny Lane.
 This house is still open today and is the last remaining Clarion House of any denomination .

 Some other Clarion Houses founded by the ILP and the SDF are described here.
 As was noted previously, not all of them were formally known as Clarion Houses.
 The Burnley ILP Cottage, for example, located near Roggerham in Extwistle, was traditionally called a Clarion House by cyclists and walkers but the name was not used by the Burnley ILP itself.

 The purpose of this website is to present a series of montages which illustrate the residential Clarion Clubhouses founded by the Clarion Movement.
 All of the houses are discussed in the book Fellowship is Life: The Story of the National Clarion Cycling Club by Denis Pye .
 The houses in Cheshire are presented first, followed by the ones in Lancashire, Yorkshire, Derbyshire, Warwickshire (Midlands area), and Essex (London area).
 Some of the montages are supplemented with additional illustrations.

 1. Bucklow Hill (1897-1902)